Take-Two's next-gen $70 price tag will be decided on a game-by-game basis

 Later on in the call, a second investor brought up the price increase, but in the context of the current economic situation and if higher priced games could negatively impact demand during a time when many people are having to tighten their purse strings.

 While he remains empathetic to the current state of the world elsewhere in the call, Zelnick is largely unconcerned about the possibility that a $10 jump in MSRP like the one Take-Two has already announced for next gen versions of NBA 2K21 could price some players out of next-gen game purchases.
-In short?

-“I don't expect that there will be any concerns,” says Zelnick.
+In short: “I don't expect that there will be any concerns,” says Zelnick.

 He explains that the jump is a “very modest price increase” when you consider that “the pricing has been going down on a real dollar basis for the better part of 15 years,” and reiterates that games are more expensive to make nowadays.